Afghans in Germany

-The Afghan community in Germany is heterogeneous with various political views, as they are in Afghanistan (see Demography of Afghanistan).
-Though with the NATO involvement in Afghanistan, the community has come closer together due to shared hopes and worries; however, there are relatively few representative associations or organizations.

 History

 In the 1970s, about 2,000 Afghans resided in West Germany, most were businessmen and students.
 The trade city of Hamburg particularly attracted Afghan carpet traders who would sell Afghan carpets.
 With the onset of the Soviet-Afghan War in Afghanistan, many fled to West Germany and the population grew to about 11,000 by 1982.
 Another wave started in the 1990s and the Afghan population reached about 50,000 by 1994.

 Germany forms one of the biggest Afghan diaspora communities in the world.
 It was estimated that the population numbered around 70,000 as of 2001.

 Following the European migrant crisis, the community rapidly expanded, numbering 253,000 in 2016, up from 75,000 in 2014.
 Afghanistan was one of the main sources of migration to the region, while Germany was the most prominent destination.

 In late December 2016, Germany decided to repatriate 11,900 Afghans back to their home country, what is known as Second collective deportation.

 Thousands of Afghans came to Germany following the withdrawal of German training forces in Afghanistan in 2021.
 They are mostly people who worked with the German army or German aid agencies in Afghanistan.